 These days people love sharing their experience and the products which impact their daily lives through social networks.
 This can potentially help spread the word about your company and your product.
 With this in mind, have a clear strategy will assist you in leveraging this to your advantage.

-Did you know 80% of what you see online is user-generated content?
+Did you know 79% of people say UGC highly impacts their purchasing decisions?
 Game changers in business such as Uber, Apple, and Starbucks feel the pulse of marketing trends and effectively leverage this.

 What is UGC?

 User-generated content (UGC) refers to photos, videos or reviews that users post on their own social feeds about your service or products.
 Actually, your customers are creating their own content about you, which your brand can then repost and reuse as a means to spread the positive news about your offerings.

 Users aren’t just writing a review or giving you feedback.
 It helps to build a deeper level of engagement and connection with new audiences.
 That’s what makes UGC so unique and important in the digital world.

 But do not mix this with the influencer marketing, though the two are similar.
 Influencer marketing is a partnership with an individual to create a beneficial marketing campaign.

 The best branded Instagram accounts are covered with user-content from around the web.
 Many brands are using it to interact with their fans and followers.
 The user picks his fav image/video, ads a lifestyle caption and shares it on Instagram while tagging your brand.

 We highlighted 5 tips for marketers to consider.